 We were pleasantly surprised to find all of these amazing adventures on our vacation to French Lick.
 While it’s easy to keep busy in French Lick, it’s just as easy to go and relax.
 It was a quick road trip from the Chicago area and my kids are already asking when we can visit again.

-Have you been to French Lick?
+Have you been to Visit French Lick Indiana?
 What do you love about the area?